-Target: We test our antibiotics mainly on different Gram + and Gram – bacteria and on multi-resistant pathogens like the ESKAPE pathogens but we also have expertise in bacterial biofilms and have recently added fungal biofilms to our repertoire.
+Specific targets: We test our antibiotics mainly on different Gram-positive and Gram-negative bacteria and on multi-resistant pathogens like the ESKAPE pathogens.
+We also have expertise in bacterial biofilms, and have recently added fungal biofilms to our repertoire.

-Where are you looking: Unusual environments, extremes of physiological stresses and even ethnopharmacological recipe’s.
+Where are you looking for antibiotics: Unusual environments, extremes of physiological stresses, ethnopharmacological recipes.

-Expertise offered: New strains of antibacterial producing Streptomyces .
+Expertise offered: New strains of antibacterial producing Streptomyces.
 New methods of isolation of environmental antibiotic producing bacteria.
-Multiresistant pathogens tests for both planktonic and biofilm physiologies finally biosurfactants production.
+Multiresistant pathogens tests for both planktonic and biofilm physiologies.
+Biosurfactants production.

-Issues: New classes of antibiotic discovery, dereplication of useful antibiotics found, combinatorial therapeutic approaches, ie combinations of therapies that are effective against planktonic and biofilm physiologies.
+Bottlenecks: New classes of antibiotic discovery, dereplication of useful antibiotics found, combinatorial therapeutic approaches, i.e. combinations of therapies that are effective against planktonic and biofilm physiologies.